 Building Capacity for Long-term Success

 Cut hours?
 Services?
 Staff?
 Or none of the above!
 Libraries are actively seeking to expand their funding base by cultivating alternate sources of revenue and conducting more effective advocacy and stewardship programs.
-Our team advises on fiscal issues, funding formulas, government relations, fundraising, and advocacy.
+Our consulting team advises on fiscal issues, funding formulas, government relations, fundraising, and advocacy.

 The Care and Feeding of Boards